Your browser is out of date.

 centrifugal compressor

-What o Expansion Valves do?
+What do Expansion Valves do?

 Expansion valves reduce the high pressure, high temperature refrigerant liquid to a low temperature, low pressure liquid/vapor mix.
 The valves are installed in the refrigeration circuit after the condenser and before the evaporator.
 Sensing the temperature at the evaporator’s outlet (superheat), the valve controls the amount of refrigerant supplied to the evaporator by maintaining superheat.